evidentlyai/evidently/docs/book/get-started/quickstart-cloud.md

 # 2. Get an access token

-Click your username, select "personal token," generate and save the token.
+Click on the left menu with a key sign, select "personal token," generate and save the token.

 # 3. Install the Python library

 Install the Evidently Python library.
-You can this example in Colab or other Python environment.
+You can run this example in Colab or another Python environment.

 ```
 !pip install evidently